| Marketing Research Services

 - SellingPower™ Model.
-CopyTest® relies on a predictive mathematical model to determine overall advertising effectiveness.
+CopyTest® relies on a predictive mathematical model, including emotional and rational variables, to determine overall

-- Diagnostics.
+- Diagnostic Robustness.
 CopyTest® seeks to explain why a commercial is effective or not.

-recommends the use of competitive and historic pretests to help set action standards for a brand’s advertising.
+of competitive tests to help set target scores or action standards for a brand’s advertisings.

-- Worldwide Internet Panels.
-Decision Analyst’s global Internet panels, containing over 8 million consumers, provide sampling flexibility
+- Worldwide Online Panels.
+Decision Analyst’s proprietary online panels, containing over 8 million consumers, provide sampling flexibility

 and a consistent, precise data collection platform across countries.